Air Departure Tax

-The Air Departure Tax (Scotland) Bill was formally introduced before the Scottish Parliament on 19 December 2016.
-The Bill makes provision for ADT, a tax to be charged on the carriage of chargeable passengers on chargeable aircraft by air from airports in Scotland and can be accessed at: http://www.parliament.scot/parliamentarybusiness/Bills/102778.aspx
+The Air Departure Tax (Scotland) Bill was formally introduced before the Scottish Parliament on 19 December 2016, and Parliament approved the Bill on 20 June 2017.
+The Bill can be accessed at: www.parliament.scot/parliamentarybusiness/Bills/102778.aspx.

-The Scottish Government established an APD stakeholder forum on 6 August 2015 to help inform the development of policy and legislative proposals for an APD replacement tax in Scotland.
+The Scottish Government established an ADT stakeholder forum (previously Scottish APD stakeholder forum) on 6 August 2015 to help inform the development of policy and legislative proposals for an APD replacement tax in Scotland.

 Membership of the stakeholder forum is formed from a broad range of sectors including airlines, airports, travel organisations, business representatives, tax accountancy and legal professional bodies and environmental organisations.